darrenawtl/darrenawtl.github.io/_posts/2025-06-30-macroclusters.md

   - Sovereign defaults
 ---

-**In the context of predicting government default, I find that clusters based on macroeconomic variables and past default data provide a viable and objective alternative to credit ratings**.
+**In the context of predicting government default, I find that clustering algorithms provide a viable and objective alternative to credit ratings**.

 The industry standard for measuring sovereign credit risk (probability of government default) are the credit ratings assigned by S&P, Moody's, and Fitch.
 Businesses rely on these ratings to make decisions.
 Commercial banks for example, use the ratings to allocate loss provisions across countries.
 And yet, the prevailing ratings system has long been criticized for being subjective and bias.
 One possible solution is to use unsupervised learning methods, such as clustering algorithms.
 The following experiment suggests that clustering is capable of outperforming credit rating agencies in predicting sovereign defaults.